 Photographs of the scene of the collision and the damage to the vehicles involved in the collision can graphically show how serious the wreck was and help to prove how it occurred.
 In addition, pictures of your injuries can show that you were injured and have an emotional effect on the jury.

-Car Crash Police Report
+Car Accident Police Report

 The police report will contain helpful information, such as the negligent driver’s statement, the officer’s narration of how the crash occurred and who was at fault, and whether the other driver received a citation.
 This can be powerful evidence to convince the insurance adjuster that his insured—and not you—caused the crash.